hyungyukang/Omega/components/omega/doc/design/SplitTimeStepping.md

 ## 2.4 Modularity

-Modularity ensures ease of testing and future-proofing of the MPAS-Ocean codebase.
+Modularity ensures ease of testing and future-proofing of the Omega1 codebase.
 Implementing a modular design enables straightforward integration of alternative time-stepping schemes, facilitates easier maintenance, and encourages contributions from a broader scientific community, thereby enhancing innovation and flexibility.

 ## 2.5 Conservation

 Ensuring conservation of physical properties like mass and tracers is essential for the physical reliability of ocean model simulations.
-MPAS-Ocean must rigorously conserve total mass (volume-integrated layer thickness, \(h\)) and total tracers (area-integrated \(\phi\)), thereby ensuring accurate long-term climate simulations and realistic modeling of biogeochemical processes.
+Omega1 must rigorously conserve total mass (volume-integrated layer thickness, $\(h\)$) and total tracers (area-integrated $\(\phi\)$), thereby ensuring accurate long-term climate simulations and realistic modeling of biogeochemical processes.

 ## 2.6 Explicit Time Argument for RHS